xingteh/xingteh/README.md

 ## Sponsor me

-You can use Wechat or Alipay to sponsor me.
+You can use Wechat to sponsor me.

 And you can send some messages to me to sponsor me.